czue/pegasus-docs/python/setup.md

 ***Note: uv support is only available from Pegasus version 2024.12 onwards.
 To use uv you must select it under the "Python package manager" setting in your project configuration.***

-To set up Python with uv, first [install uv](https://docs.astral.sh/uv/getting-started/installation/):
+To set up Python with uv, first [install uv](https://docs.astral.sh/uv/getting-started/installation/).
+*Pegasus requires uv version 0.5 or higher.*

 On Linux / Mac: